ivanzakharov/docs/naming-conventions/code-artifacts/methods.md

 ## RunBase extensions

-_parm_-method must be implemented for each public parameter.
+Mutator method must be implemented for each public parameter in class extension of RunBase*.
+Use prefix <b>parm</b> followed by full name of variable, as method-name:

 Examples: